 You can also improve symptoms of depression by taking care of yourself.
 This includes getting plenty of sleep, eating a healthy diet, avoiding negative people, and participating in enjoyable activities.

 Sometimes depression doesn’t respond to medication.
-Your doctor may recommend other treatment options if your symptoms don’t improve.
+Your healthcare provider may recommend other treatment options if your symptoms don’t improve.

 Traditional depression treatment uses a combination of prescription medication and counseling.
 But there are also alternative or complementary treatments you can try.

-Talk to your doctor before adding supplements to your treatment plan.
+Talk to your healthcare provider before adding supplements to your treatment plan.

-Several types of supplements are thought to have some positive impact on depression symptoms.
+Several types of supplements are thought to have some positive effect on depression symptoms.

 St. John’s wort